 - No taper required unless one has experienced withdrawal symptoms when slowly tapering shorter-acting agents from the same class

-- rebound insomnia, electrical zaps, tremor, anxiety, depression, nausea, vomiting, dizziness, seizures.
+Acute Withdrawal Syndrome.
+Rebound insomnia, electrical zaps, tremor, anxiety, depression, nausea, vomiting, dizziness, and seizures.

 Bruyere Research Institute at deprescribing.org